Stephen Barber & Sandi Harris, Lutemakers

 Another vital part of our work is regularly examining and documenting historical instruments in private and public collections, thereby keeping up to date with new discoveries, research and developments and expanding our archive of information on the originals of the instruments we build; several research visits are planned this year.

-The exhibitions and festivals that we attend regularly are in Regensburg, and Vienna, as well as others to which we are invited such as the December 2002 ISMA conference in Mexico City.
-We used to attend the events in Bremen, Brugge, Herne, Innsbruck, Urbino, and Utrecht, but do not do so these days because we usually simply don't have the time.
+The exhibitions and festivals that we attend regularly are in Regensburg and Utrecht, as well as others to which we are invited such as the December 2002 ISMA conference in Mexico City.
+We used to attend the events in Bremen, Brugge, Herne, Innsbruck and Urbino, but do not do so these days because we usually simply don't have the time.
 In 2010 we unfortunately had to turn down an invitation to speak at the Deutsche Lauten Gesselschaft conference in Füssen, on the subject of Maler and Frei and the northern Italian lutemakers of the 16th Century, because of a prior engagement.

 We do still travel regularly across Europe buying timber, and are thus able to keep in regular personal contact with our clients across Europe as well as in Australia, Japan and the Americas and receive feedback on new instruments and models in the process of development.
 Players are always welcome to visit us at exhibitions, where we always have an interesting selection of new and recently-made instruments to try out some of which will be for sale and we welcome feedback and comment, as well as the opportunity to meet customers, renew old friendships and make new ones.